mutablealligator/ClickHouse/docs/en/sql-reference/statements/create/view.md

 REFRESH EVERY 30 MINUTE -- at 00:00, 00:30, 01:00, 01:30, etc
-REFRESH AFTER 30 MINUTE -- 30 minutes after the previous refresh completes, no alignment with time of day -- REFRESH AFTER 1 HOUR OFFSET 1 MINUTE -- syntax errror, OFFSET is not allowed with AFTER
+REFRESH AFTER 30 MINUTE -- 30 minutes after the previous refresh completes, no alignment with time of day -- REFRESH AFTER 1 HOUR OFFSET 1 MINUTE -- syntax errror, OFFSET is not allowed with AFTER REFRESH EVERY 1 WEEK 2 DAYS -- every 9 days, not on any particular day of the week or month;
+                            -- specifically, when day number (since 1969-12-29) is divisible by 9 REFRESH EVERY 5 MONTHS -- every 5 months, different months each year (as 12 is not divisible by 5);
+                       -- specifically, when month number (since 1970-01) is divisible by 5
 ```

 `RANDOMIZE FOR` randomly adjusts the time of each refresh, e.g.: